cuttlefishh/python-for-data-analysis/README.md

-# SIOC 209: Python for Data Analysis
+# Python for Data Analysis

 This course focuses on analyzing data of all types using the Python programming language.
 No programming experience is necessary.